-The ventilation of the compartment in which CO2 machines are placed should be kept as efficient as possible, and whenever machines of this type are in use, a lighted candle should always be placed on the deck near the machine, as a precautionary measure, to indicate the presence of any serious leakage of CO2 gas.
-The CO2 gas being heavier than air will accumulate in the bottom of the compartment, whence it can be discharged by a fan fitted for the purpose.
+The ventilation of the compartment in which $CO_2$ machines are placed should be kept as efficient as possible, and whenever machines of this type are in use, a lighted candle should always be placed on the deck near the machine, as a precautionary measure, to indicate the presence of any serious leakage of $CO_2$ gas.
+The $CO_2$ gas being heavier than air will accumulate in the bottom of the compartment, whence it can be discharged by a fan fitted for the purpose.

-In the case of a large leak in a CO2 machine, such as due to the safety disc bursting, it will usually be impossible to close the valve to the condenser sufficiently quickly to save any portion of the charge, and where the machine is situated in a small compartment no attempt should be made to do so, but the compartment should be temporarily left.
+In the case of a large leak in a $CO_2$ machine, such as due to the safety disc bursting, it will usually be impossible to close the valve to the condenser sufficiently quickly to save any portion of the charge, and where the machine is situated in a small compartment no attempt should be made to do so, but the compartment should be temporarily left.
+H & C GRAHAM came parts as shown for that machine in Fig. 28, except that it is not necessary to fit a wire gauze strainer in the suction to the compressor.